root-foundation/root/Convergence.md

 ---

 Convergence occurs locally _and_ globally.
 In our example, we saw how the entire sub-tree stemming from that activity converges towards its root.
-Similarly, convergence occurs globally: in the entire tree that _that_ activity is a part of.
-For example, within the average B2B startup, as all activities within it converge towards its root, convergence will also occur much higher in the overall tree such that new companies will emerge at much higher places in the tree that will perform the function of this particular startup _along with_ the functions of thousands of other startups — rendering all of them useless, unless they can evolve to the higher complexity activity (that is higher in the tree) and win there.
+Similarly, convergence occurs globally: in the global tree that _that_ activity is a part of.
+For example, within the average B2B startup, as all activities within it converge towards its root, convergence will also occur much higher in the overall tree such that new companies will emerge at much higher places in the tree that will perform the function of this particular startup _along with_ the functions of thousands of other startups — rendering all of them useless, unless they can evolve to the higher complexity activity (that is higher in the tree) and win at that level.

 ---